-Tasks of the Defence Forces
+Tasks of the Finnish Defence How Finnish defence works Forces

 The Defence Forces must be at the disposal of the state authorities to ensure the independence of our country by arms in such cases where all other measures have been exhausted.
 The most important task of the Defence Forces is by its mere existence to prevent our country from becoming involved in war.